(CNN) -- Don't expect Rachelle Friedman to have a pity party for Thanksgiving Day just because it will be her first in a wheelchair.

 "It [just] takes longer, to get medications and equipment together," Chapman said.

 The accident has introduced them to new friends and brought their families closer together.
-It has also introduced them to a caring online world.
+And it's introduced them to a caring online world.

 A page on a website called CaringBridge.org features photos of Friedman and has a guestbook full of best-wish entries.